Beehive in a UK apiary

 Season What to do Why it matters Helpful links

 Spring (build-up) Monitor trends; consider biotechnical options if suitable (e.g. drone brood trapping).
 Early control can reduce the rate of population growth into summer.
-MonitoringNon-chemical IPM
+MonitoringNon-chemical IPMYear in the Apiary

 Winter (broodless periods) Where appropriate, consider a broodless-window approach and record outcomes.
 Some strategies work best when little/no sealed brood is present.
 Varroa hub